Feel Like Makin' Love (Bad Company song): Pauline Henry version

-In 1993, the song was covered by British-Jamaican former the Chimes singer Pauline Henry, titled "Feel Like Making Love".
-The single reached No. 12 in the United Kingdom, No. 13 in Australia and Denmark, and No. 17 in New Zealand.
-On the Eurochart Hot 100, it peaked at No. 26.
+In 1993, the song was covered by British-Jamaican former The Chimes singer Pauline Henry, titled "Feel Like Making Love".
+The single was produced by Tim Lever and Mike Percy, and released in late 1993 by Sony Soho Square as the second single from her debut solo album, Pauline (1993).
+It reached No. 12 in the United Kingdom, No. 13 in Australia and Denmark, and No. 17 in New Zealand.
+On the Eurochart Hot 100, "Feel Like Making Love" peaked at No. 26.
+The accompanying music video was directed by German director Marcus Nispel, featuring Henry performing the song in a kitchen while playing with food from an open refrigator.

 Critical reception

 Larry Flick from Billboard wrote, "On this smashing solo debut, she wraps her well-honed chords around a shiny Bad Company classic rock gem.
 The result is a guitar-driven pop/hip hop shuffler drenched in the kind of sweet diva drama that top 40 and R&B radio love to actively pump."
-In his weekly UK chart commentary, James Masterton said, "A much better showing from the former Chimes vocalist after her debut single "Too Many People" disappointed many by only peaking at No.38."
-Pan-European magazine Music & Media commented, "Attention to all retro maniacs out there.
+Caroline Sullivan from The Guardian named it a "guitar-blasting" hit.
+In his weekly UK chart commentary, James Masterton said, "A much better showing from the former Chimes vocalist after her debut single 'Too Many People' disappointed many by only peaking at No.38."
+Music & Media wrote, "Attention to all retro maniacs out there.
 On the borders between rock and dance Henry covers this '70s rocker by Bad Company."
+The magazine added, "She has the voice, and the material; if she has got "hot legs" too, she could be the next Tina Turner."

-Alan Jones from Music Week gave it four out of five, calling it "a surprisingly faithful rock arrangement on the regular mix, [with] Ms Henry's tones making an ideal substitute for those of the equally soulful Paul Rodgers.
+Alan Jones from Music Week gave the song four out of five, calling it "a surprisingly faithful rock arrangement on the regular mix, [with] Ms Henry's tones making an ideal substitute for those of the equally soulful Paul Rodgers.
 A plethora of additional mixes take the track to the dancefloor, guaranteeing a hit."
-Wendi Cermak from The Network Forty declared it as a "soulful rendition", adding that "just as crunchy as the original, this funky diva adds a '90s attitudinal delivery."
+Wendi Cermak from The Network Forty described it as a "soulful rendition", noting that "just as crunchy as the original, this funky diva adds a '90s attitudinal delivery."
 Adam Higginbotham from Select felt the singer "do[es] some Jennifer Rush-style rockin'" on the song.
 Mark Sutherland from Smash Hits complimented it as "quite good".
+David Toop from The Times felt there is "a strong 1970s feel with a contemporary edge" on "Feel Like Making Love".